- 1 How You Think about Knee Pain Does Matter

-The reason was because she was told things and didn’t think critically about whether what she was told was consistent or even factual.
+The reason was that she was told things and didn’t think critically about whether what she was told was consistent or even factual.
 In this day and age of clickbait advertising and infotainment, there is a lot of useless or even wrong information.

 Many Causes of Knee Pain…So What to Do?

-The second reason was because someone hit me on the same knee in a motorcycle accident.
-To the extent that I was crossing an intersection and someone made a turn and headed straight for my knee is my fault.
+The second reason was that someone hit me on the same knee in a motorcycle accident.
+To the extent that I was crossing an intersection, and someone made a turn and headed straight for my knee is my fault.
 Had I not been there, …no accident.

 The point here is not to assign blame for our pain, but simply investigate to the extent possible why we have it.
 And second, to do some research, and ask others for advice.

 What lifestyle changes do we need to make to improve the situation?
-Better diet, exercise?
+Better diet, exercise, physical activity?
 Habits that need changing?
 What about treatments?

 Change Your Thinking….but HOW?